 From 1976 to 1980, he served on active duty in the U.S. Marine Corps (Sergeant, Infantry).

-In his civilian job, COL Rabb is the National Director, Veterans Health Administration Diversity and Inclusion Office in Washington, DC.
+Col. Rabb also served as the National Director, Veterans Health Administration Diversity and Inclusion Office in Washington, DC.

 He is a graduate of Illinois State University and the University of Chicago.